Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 At Payback 2020, he won the WWE Universal Heavyweight Championship after returning from injury and he also remained undefeated for over three and a half years.
 This also marked his epic Heel Turn.
 He also became the first wrestler in 36 years to keep a WWE World title for over 1000 days.
 He even became the first ever WWE star walk into the main event as a champion for three consecutive WrestleMania events.
 He will always be remembered as one of the top stars of the promotion.

 Currently it has crossed 1000 day mark and he recently beat Pedro Morales’ record of 1027 days’ reign.
 Is Roman Reigns still champion?
 Yes, indeed.
 In fact, he is heavily rumored to walk in as the champion at WrestleMania 40.
+In fact, there are internal discussions that he might keep his Universal Championship until WrestleMania 41.

 One of the biggest reasons behind him being the face of WWE is not getting injured much often.
 Roman Reigns leukemia / Roman Reigns cancer was a heartbreaking news for the wrestling fans.
 He suffered it in 2018 but he returned strongly in February, 2019.
 Currently, he is suffering from a back injury which he suffered at Summerslam.
 But it is not severe as per reports.
+Thankfully, these injuries could not harm his career much.

 |